 EMDR Therapy and Complex Trauma in Children

-Children and teens with developmental trauma and neglect need a specialized approach that facilitates successful relational resourcing, development of affect regulation skills, and substantial titrated processing work to support comprehensive EMDR treatment.
+We will then focus on developing advanced skills to work with children who present with complex trauma including attachment injury, abuse and neglect.
+These children need a specialized approach that facilitates successful relational resourcing, development of affect regulation skills, and substantially titrated processing work to support comprehensive EMDR treatment.

-Material will follow the Eight Phases of EMDR Trauma Therapy whenever possible and any deviations from that model will be explained to participants so that they will be able to make effective clinical adaptions for this population.
-This workshop will primarily consist of lecture with a one-hour practicum at the end of the day.
+Material will follow the Eight Phases of EMDR Therapy whenever possible and any deviations from that model will be explained so that participants can make effective clinical adaptions.

-- Develop skills for effective Phase 2 Preparation of children with complex presentations.
+- Identify 5 skills needed for effective Phase 2 Preparation of children with dissociative presentations.

 What People Are Saying

 - “Thanks for all the new techniques!
 I feel like I can finally help some of my most traumatized kids.”

 - “Everything was wonderful!
 It reiterated my previous learning and expanded my knowledge and skill base.”

 - “Wonderful!
 I left with practical interventions and great resources for further study”

 - “Cherilyn is awesome!
 She is well-versed in the material and I learned so much from her.”